alissonfpmorais/pokeapi/README.md

 # PokeAPI
-A site to find your favorite pokemons, abilities and itens
+A site to find your favorite pokemons and items

 ### Build Setup